Have you tried to search for statistics on cancer in Singapore?

 |Stage||10-Year Age-Standardised Relative Survival Rate|

-Based on the 5-year figures, if one were to be diagnosed with stage 4 cancer, there’s a 18.6% chance of survival (and also means that 81.4% of the time, death happens during that 5 years).
-The chance of survival decreases in the 10-year period with a survival rate of 13.7%.
+Based on the 5-year figures, if one were to be diagnosed with stage 4 cancer, there’s a relative survival rate of 18.6%.
+That rate decreases in the 10-year figures – 13.7%.

 So there you have it.

-Hope these statistics on cancer can give you further insights.
+Hopefully, these statistics on cancer in Singapore can give you further insights.

-If you’ve found them useful, share it with your friends and families to let them know the importance of dealing with cancer – prevention is better than cure.
+If you’ve found them useful, share it with your friends and families to let them know about cancer – prevention is better than cure.